-Taking in the waist of jeans is probably the most requested alteration in our studio.
-I must admit that I alter many of mine, too.
-So without further ado, let’s learn how to take in the waist of jeans.
+Taking in the waist of jeans and pants is probably the most requested alteration in our studio.
+The other one, believe it or not, is upsizing the waist.
+I fix most of mine, too.
+If this is something you would like to learn how to do, let me show you my favorite way to take in the waist of jeans and pants.

-There are different ways to take in pants in the waist.
-If it is a pattern that goes well with darts, you can increase the size of the darts and do some adjustment at the waistband.
+There are different ways to approach this alteration.
+For example, if it is a pattern that goes well with darts, you can increase the size of the darts and do some adjustments to the waistband.

 - measure tape;